 We’ve all contemplated taking the plunge and asking our boss for that raise we deserve.
 The reality is, it’s a stressful move.
 One where the employee’s mind vacillates between self-doubt and belief that it’s deserved.
 The lead up to the salary request meeting with your boss, can fill you with trepidation that maybe your boss will not only say no but fire you under the guise of ‘surplus to needs’ or something along those lines.
-This is especially true in this precarious post (maybe)-Covid era.
-So, what should you do?
-Forget it for job security or take the risk and press on?
 Here’s advice from 10 managerial and other business professionals for negotiating a salary successfully.

 Prepare thoroughly before the salary review meeting with your supervisor.